 I did lots of research on how to overcome this addiction and so many results I found said basically the same thing: that there is no such thing as a lip balm addiction.
+Therefore, there is no lip balm addiction cure.
 At least that’s what I read from many professionals.

 But for those of us who have been through it, we know better.
 If it weren’t real, then we wouldn’t feel as though the world was going to end if we couldn’t find our lip balm.
 And then feel so much relief as soon as we put it on!